Untamed (1957 film)

 Untamed a.k.a.
 Untamed Woman (あらくれ, Arakure) is a 1957 Japanese drama film directed by Mikio Naruse.
 It is based on a novel by Shūsei Tokuda.

-Untamed was Japan's submission to the 30th Academy Awards for the Academy Award for Best Foreign Language Film, but was not accepted as a nominee.
+Plot summary

+A woman marries, gives birth to a stillborn child, and divorces, falls in love with a hotel-keeper, only to find herself subordinated to his drive for success, takes up with a tailor who cannot console himself with her strong personality.